Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: MILP Formulation

 Using the defined matrices and vectors, we write the following MILP to solve Problem \ref{problem:main}:

 where $\boldsymbol{1}$ is the column vector of ones and $\boldsymbol{0}$ is the vector of zeros.
 Eq. (\ref{eq:eq5}) ensures that each grid cell is assigned one of two orientations (either $x_h^i$ or $x_v^i$ equals 1).
 The objective in Eq. (\ref{eq:eq2}) gives us the number of ranks while $\boldsymbol{x_h}$ and $\boldsymbol{x_v}$ gives us the corresponding grid cell orientations.
-The solution of the MILP gives the minimum rank partition as determined by the grid cell orientations.
+The solution of the MILP gives the minimum rank partition as determined by the grid cell orientations, where we obtain the ranks by merging all merge-able cells.

-From this MILP, we obtain an LP relaxation using Eqs. (\ref{eq:eq2})-(\ref{eq:eq5}) by replacing the binary variables $\boldsymbol{x_h}$ and $\boldsymbol{x_v}$ in (\ref{eq:eq6}) with continuous variables.
+We also obtain an LP relaxation from this MILP using Eqs. (\ref{eq:eq2})-(\ref{eq:eq5}) and replacing the binary variables $\boldsymbol{x_h}$ and $\boldsymbol{x_v}$ in (\ref{eq:eq6}) with continuous variables as follows: